lkarper/dog-date-api/README.md

 * time_windows - Used to add time windows for a calendar date that has been included.
 If no time windows are included, all meetings that fall on that day will be returned.
 Time should be in 24-hour format.
 Separate each time window with a "|".
 Time windows take the following form: "\[start time\],\[end time\]".
 E.g. "12:00,15:00|17:00,18:00|20:00,22:00".

 #### / (POST) (authorization required)
-This endpoint is used to create a new howl linked to the user whose information is contained within the bearer token appended to the 'Authorization' header of the request.
+This endpoint is used to create a new howl linked to the user whose information is contained within the bearer token appended to the "Authorization" header of the request.
 The request body must contain the following fields:
 * howl_title (string) - A title for the howl.
 * address (string) - The address or location at which the howl will take place.
 * city (string) - The city in which the howl will take place.